alaurenson/Shantou-2018/UNIX/bash/readme.md

 There are two ways you can download the files:

 1. Follow this link: [Unix and Perl Primer for Biologists - v3.1.2](http://korflab.ucdavis.edu/Unix_and_Perl/index.html).
 From there, scroll down to v3.1.2, and download "all course material".
+Make a folder on your desktop called Shantou_2018, and place the download in there.
 Unzip the file.

 2. If you want to jump right in, open a new terminal window and type the following to achieve the same thing:
 ```